Aloe x ‘Blue Elf’

 Information says the Aloe x ‘Blue Elf’ does well in full sun and even deep shade making it a very versatile plant for sure.
 The plants grown in full sun will experience burning of the leaf tips so I always grow mine in at least light shade sometimes a bit more.
 Plants grown in more shade may not flower, grow more prostrate and have greener leaves.

-As with all Aloe, they need a well-draining soil.
-When grown in pots, they need a soil that absorbs and drains quickly.
-Even though they are drought tolerant and require little water if grown in the ground, pot growing is somewhat different.
+As with all Aloe, they need well-draining soil.
+When grown in pots, they need a potting soil that absorbs and drains quickly.
+Even though they are drought tolerant and require little water if grown in the ground, pot-growing is somewhat different.
 Aloe are summer dormant which means most of their growth occurs from early spring through early summer and again in late summer through fall.

 Aloe x ‘Blue Elf’ has blue-green leaves that seem to have a reddish hue during the summer.
 Leaf tips can also take on a reddish tint in the heat.